2.2 Complex Abuse: Procedure

-Immediately following the strategy meeting, the BSCB Chair and the Chair of the Serious Case Review (SCR) Sub Group should be notified of the complex abuse investigation.
-This can be done by contacting the BSCB office.
+Immediately following the strategy meeting, the BSCP Chair and the Chair of the Serious Case Review (SCR) Sub Group should be notified of the complex abuse investigation.
+This can be done by contacting the BSCP office.

 The Chair of the SCR Sub Group must inform the children’s services director, head of media/press office and senior managers of relevant agencies, e.g. designated child protection professions.